Nook HD: History

 When the devices were first introduced, purchasers of the Nook HD or Nook HD+ received an incentive of a $30 gift card to the Barnes & Noble shop.
 This expired in February 2013.

-In May 2013, B&N updated the Nook HD and HD+ to provide full access to the Google Play Store, which allowed users to install apps that were unavailable in the Nook Store.
+In May 2013, Barnes & Noble updated the Nook HD and HD+ to provide full access to the Google Play Store, which allowed users to install apps that were unavailable in the Nook Store.

-In June 2013, B&N announced they would stop making Nook tablets in-house.
-Later, B&N changed its mind and said a new Nook tablet would be released.
-In June 2014, Barnes & Noble announced it would be teaming up with Samsung to develop co-branded color tablet, the Samsung Galaxy Tab 4 Nook featuring Samsung's hardware with 7-inch and 10.1-inch displays and customized Nook software from Barnes & Noble.
-The Galaxy Tab 4 Nook began to be sold in the US in August 2014.
+In June 2013, Barnes & Noble announced they would stop making Nook tablets in-house.
+Later, Barnes & Noble changed its mind and said a new Nook tablet would be released.
+On June 25, 2013, Barnes & Noble announced it: